rkk/dotfiles/dotfiles.README.md

 If your home directory already contains files that are included in this repository, Git will fail.
 Remove or rename the offending files, and re-run the Git command.
 Add the parameter "-f" to the checkout command if you want any existing files to be automatically overwritten.
-Once Git successfully completes, run the installation scripts to install the needed software packages,
+Once Git successfully completes, run the installation script to install the needed software packages,

     # ./dotfiles.install.sh

-These are idempotent, so running them multiple times causes no issues.
+This is idempotent, so running it multiple times causes no issues.
+But please note that the script requires sudo permission.

 Once the installation scripts successfully complete, the configuration will be live the next time you log in.